solomonakinbiyi/employee-management-server/README.md

 # employee-management-server

 An open source application that allows multiple companies manage their employees.
-It features employee profiles, sign in, authorization and authentication, company profiles, admins, e.t.c.
+It features employee profiles, sign in, authorization and authentication, coming soon (company profiles, admins), e.t.c.
 All built with Typescript.

 These are the environment variables needed to configure the application:
 MONGO_USERNAME=